 To avoid death, a snakebite victim must immediately go to a hospital for antivenom treatment.
-If the patient is brought in due time and, of course, if the hospital has the corresponding antivenom in stock, there’s an almost 100% chance she will survive.
-As you might have guessed, the prevailing reason why so many people die from venomous snakebites, even though a hospital is nearby, is because there isn’t enough antivenom to spare.
-In this post, you’ll learn how antivenom is made, what are the challenges and why it’s so precious.
+If the patient arrives in due time — and if the hospital has the corresponding antivenom in stock — there’s an almost 100% chance of survival.
+As you might have guessed, the reason why so many people die from venomous snake bites is that even if a hospital is nearby, there often isn’t enough antivenom to spare.
+In this post, you’ll learn how antivenom is made, the challenges to antivenom production, and why antivenom is so precious.

 The first antivenom

 It’s amazing to find out that antivenom was first introduced only 100 years ago — until then, people could only rely on their own immune system to survive, which frequently didn’t cut it.
 Albert Calmette, a protege of the famous Louis Pasteur, made the first antivenom serum in 1896 in present-day Vietnam after a flood forced monocled cobras into a village near Saigon, where they bit at least 40 people and killed 4.
 A man of science, Calmette wasn’t satisfied with hope alone to save those unfortunate enough to get bitten, so taking inspiration from the then-innovative vaccination wave, he made it his mission to create antivenom.
 He eventually discovered a process by which horses could be injected with venom to produce antibodies.
 He then extracted blood from those horses and injected it into the snake-bitten victim.
 Today, although techniques have improved over the century, the process remains more or less the same.